faviconico1910/picoCTF/README.md

-These are some of PWN (aka binary exploitation) challenges that i've solved.
+These are some of PWN (aka binary exploitation) challenges in https://picoctf.org that i've solved.